Where to live in city

 Facilities around Hillegersberg-Schiebroek

-Largely unscathed by the Rotterdam blitz, the district of Hillegersberg-Schiebroek has managed to retain its charm.
-Many of its neighborhoods have held on to a village-like feeling.
+Largely unscathed by the Rotterdam blitz, the district of Hillegersberg-Schiebroek has managed to retain its village-like charm.
 As such, the district only has the necessary facilities.
 For example, the main shopping street of Kleiweg has a good selection of smaller stores.
 Bergse Dorpstraat offers boutique stores, small restaurants, and traditional Dutch brown bars.

 Hillegersberg is home to the Nord Anglia International School, the only International School located outside of the city center.
 The school accepts children from ages 3-18.
 Also within the district is the Dutch Stephanus school, offering special classes for non-Dutch speaking children.